 - having educational visits linked to subject matter taught.

 Long Term Plans

 The Structure of a Science Lesson

-Children will receive two hours of Science lessons per week which is based various science topics being taught.
-Every term, each class has a focus in Science which follows the scheme of work and science progression grid.
+Children will receive two hours of Science lessons per week based on various science topics being taught.
+Every term, each class focuses on science, which follows the scheme of work and science progression grid.

 Connections made to other subjects are as follows.

 - Children will use their reading/spelling skills frequently during Science lessons.
 Children will be encouraged to read about scientists and understand the impact they have on our lives today.
-When possible, guided reading texts are linked to our learning in science and children have the opportunity to access science books in the school library and class reading areas.
-Children are also expected to use specific scientific vocabulary as shown on the progression grid a, knowledge organisers and class displays.
+When possible, guided reading texts are linked to our learning in science, and children have the opportunity to access science books in the school library and class reading areas.
+Children are also expected to use specific scientific vocabulary as shown on the progression grid, knowledge organisers and class displays.

 - Children will be able to demonstrate and apply their mathematical skills during scientific investigations and practical opportunities.
 Children across key stages collect and analyse data, enabling them to understand and generate curiosity.
-Children in upper KS2 must apply their maths skills to accurately measure and record data in a variety of ways [graphs, tables, and diagrams].
+Children in upper KS2 must apply their maths skills to accurately measure and record data in various ways [graphs, tables, and diagrams].

 Religious Education –

 - Children will be able to have a better appreciation of the awe and wonder of God’s Creation.
 Children will learn about what we could do to make our world a better place and how we can be better stewards of the earth.
 Children will look at the talents of others and how they have had an impact on our world.